-Prof. Xinzhao Chu Office: CIRES 241 / Phone: 303-492-3280 / Email: Xinzhao.Chu@Colorado.edu
+Professor Xinzhao Chu Office: CIRES 241 / Phone: 303-492-3280 or Lab: CIRES 1B49 / Phone: 303-735-0838 Email: Xinzhao.Chu@Colorado.edu

-Office Hours: Tuesday and Thursday at 1 - 2 pm @ CIRES 241 or 1B49
+Office Hours: Wednesday and Friday at 4-5 pm @ CIRES 241 or 1B49

 Prerequisites

 The prerequisites for this class include a basic understanding of general physics and modern physics (e.g., optical and atomic physics, optical electronics, and some laser basics).
 These are all topics that are covered in undergraduate physics or engineering programs.
 If you do not have a background in one of these areas you should expect to spend some extra time on the specific material.
 Note - This is a graduate class and you are expected to work independently to solve problems.
 There are many resources, including the library, at your disposal.
 If you feel that you are significantly deficient in more than one of the areas listed above then you should contact the instructor.